santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 2 - OSINT, Recon & Network Scanning.md

 > Google dorks are good at finding vulnerabilities in websites.
 Do a quick research for the cross-site scripting (XSS) vulnerability in a product called Calcium by Brown Bear Software (you will learn about XSS in subsequent modules).
 What google search would you perform to find websites running Calcium?
 Perform the search, and paste a screenshot of the results.
 >
 > **Answer:**
-> A Google search for `calcium xss` returns this page on [exploit-db](https://www.exploit-db.com/exploits/31858) as the first result.
+> A Google search for `site:www.exploit-db.com calcium xss` returns this page on [exploit-db](https://www.exploit-db.com/exploits/31858) as the first result.
 The page reveals that Calcium is prone to cross script scripting because the `CalenderName` inside the URL is not properly sanitised.
 >
 > i.e. `http://www.example.com/cgi-bin/Calcium40.pl?Op=ShowIt&CalendarName=[xss]`
 >